Home > Blogs > Obstetrics And Gynaecology > Everything You Should Know About Pregnancy Myths and Facts

 It is another old myth that restricts women from consuming tea and coffee during pregnancy.
 Having a limited quantity of coffee will never harm the baby.
 However, you must limit the consumption of excessive caffeine in a day.

 Teen pregnancy is still a taboo in most places, and people think it is rising dramatically.
 Teen pregnancy, also called adolescent pregnancy, happens among women who are below 20.
-It is true that at one time, teen pregnancies were on the rise.
-However, the present scenario is quite different as teen pregnancies have decreased to a great limit.
+It is true that, at one time, teen pregnancies were on the rise.
+However, the present scenario is quite different, as teen pregnancies have decreased to a great limit.
 A report from the CDC states that there has been at least a 7% decrease in these rates.

-Myth 8: Avoiding fish during pregnancy
+Myth 8: Avoiding Fish During Pregnancy

 It is one of the famous myths related to the diet of pregnant women.
 Elder women from later generations think that as fish contains mercury, it can be harmful to the baby.
 On the contrary, fish must be consumed during pregnancy because it contains various other nutrients like omega fatty acids, proteins, calcium, etc. However, pregnant women must look after the preparation of fish as a very spicy preparation may tend to cause other issues.